 All determinations regarding standards that allow for variation due to architectural style shall be the authority of the ARC.

-All homes shall feature, dusk to dawn controlled, light fixtures flanking the garage door(s) and a minimum of one front porch light fixture.
+All homes shall feature, dusk to dawn controlled, light fixtures flanking the garage door(s) with the exception of Area D. Area D will feature a total of 2 dusk to dawn controlled light fixtures.
+All Areas will feature a minimum of one front porch light fixture.

 Permitted exterior materials shall be brick, stone, wood, fiber cement, stucco, shake, board & batten, and EIFS.
 Vinyl is prohibited.